Help & Documentation

 The dashboard includes several widgets:

-- Top bots — Most active bot user agents
+- Top bots β Most active bot user agents with verification status

-- Live feed — Real-time stream of incoming requests
+- Live feed β Real-time stream of incoming requests with bot verification badges

 Time Filters